-MEAT SAUCE, COMMERCIAL - Maybe - If it is:
+MEAT SAUCE, COMMERCIAL - Perhaps - If it is:

-- 1) CN Labeled, or
+- 1)CN Labeled, or

-- 2) Have a product analysis sheet on file.
+- 2) have a product analysis sheet on file.

 - 3) If neither of these are available, serve only as an additional food.
+No part may be used towards the meal pattern.